maurorigo/testsims/README.md

 where the ```0``` is the redshift of the snapshot to create (which will be saved in the current folder) and ```PROCS``` is the number of MPI processes.

+The image can also be used to build a working singularity image, that can run for instance on [Leonardo](https://leonardo-supercomputer.cineca.eu/).
+However, in that case it is necessary to run ```conda init bash``` and restarting the image before using conda.

 ## Actions

 At the moment, actions only test wether LDL.py and model.py work as intended when producing a stellar map.
 In the future, it should also include a test run of the N-body simulator (different simulators with different codes may be used, but this has not been fully defined yet).